M.S. in Biomedical Forensic Sciences

 Instrumentation and Resources

-The Biomedical Forensic Sciences Program is proud to possess an array of state-of-the-art equipment housed within its Chemistry, Biology, DNA and microscopy laboratories.
+The Biomedical Forensic Sciences program is proud to possess an array of state-of-the-art equipment housed within its Chemistry, Biology, DNA and Microscopy laboratories.
 The application of new and innovative methodologies within the field of forensic science has produced an immense impact whereby it becomes imperative for graduates entering the field and those who are currently working within the field to be brought up to date with these methodologies.
+All students obtain extensive instrumentation and analytical experience through their required laboratory courses and independent research.
 Learn more here.

 Travel grants for students presenting at conferences are available through the Division of Graduate Medical Sciences and the Biomedical Forensic Sciences Program.